aptech/docs/docs/CR-plotSetTextInterpreter.rst

     :param interpreter: "html", "plain", "latex".
     :type interpreter: string

-    :param location: "all", "legend", "title" or "axes".
+    :param location: Optional argument, which attributes the interpreter change applies to : "all", "legend", "title" or "axes".
 Default is "all".
     :type location: string

 Remarks